sheamusorman/ML-Page-Evictor/README.md

 2. Create a simulator and add clear support for known policies, such as LRU, FIFO, Random

-3. Define the ML problem and goal.
+3. Define the ML problem, goal, and plan for training

-4.
+4. Train the model(s)
+  1.

 ## 1. Research Findings: